themartiancompany/evm-gnupg/README.md

 generate a new Ethereum Virtual Machine compatible network account's (an Ethereum wallet) valid OpenPGP key, if not already present on the system.

+EVM GNUPG is part of the EVM Toolchain.

 ## Installation